Table of Contents

 Never carry or lift your tablet by its screen.
 When you move the tablet, you should always bear most of the weight with the machine's base.
 Handling the device by the screen can cause the hinge(s) to break or can damage the connection between the tablet and screen.

 The proper way to turn off your computer is to use the “Shut Down” button in the Start Menu.
 This method is known as a “graceful shutdown”.
-The Start Menu is accessed by clicking the Windows orb at the bottom left of the screen.
-Turning off your computer by removing the battery or holding the power button (known as a hard shutdown) can damage the hard drive and the operating system.
+The Start Menu is accessed by clicking the Windows logo at the bottom left of the screen.
+Turning off your computer by removing the battery or holding the power button (known as a hard shutdown) can damage the the operating system.

-To clean your laptop’s keyboard or touchpad, a soft cloth or paper towel with a small amount of rubbing alcohol will get rid of any oils that have accumulated.
+To clean your laptop’s keyboard or touchpad, a microfiber cloth with a small amount of rubbing alcohol will get rid of any oils that have accumulated.
 Do not attempt to remove your keys in order to clean under them, they are broken very easily.
 An air duster can be used to remove dust from under the keys by spraying in between them.